 The core of the Hall was built by Sir Edward Trevor in 1612.
 It was built of brick, made on-site.
 The original Jacobean hall, with its richly detailed oak panelling, still survives, offering a wonderful glimpse into the early 17th century world of the Trevor family.
 The Great Hall was originally an open courtyard, and coaches entered through an archway where the staircase now stands.

 A descendent of Sir Edward named Marke Trevor was made the 1st Viscount Dungannon by Charles II after he wounded Oliver Cromwell at the Battle of Marston Moor.
-The Duke of Wellington's mother was born into the Trevor family, the Wellington came here often to see his grandmother.
-He is known to have accompanied here to visit the Ladies of Llangollen at Plas Newydd.
+The Duke of Wellington's mother was born into the Trevor family and the Duke came here often to see his grandmother.
+He is known to have accompanied her to visit the Ladies of Llangollen at Plas Newydd.

 In 1808 Charlotte, Viscountess Dungannon, enlarged the Jacobean house, adding 2 wings, with a drawing room, dining room, a pair of morning rooms known as The Boudoirs, and a conservatory giving views over the Ceiriog valley below the house.
 She also added romantic Gothic embellishments to the house, including turrets and parapets in the style of a medieval fairy tale fortress.

 One fascinating survival from this period is Viscountess Charlotte's design book, with sketches, plans, and notes on the rebuilding process.